maana-io/q-tutorials/maana-fieldclassifier/README.md

 <em>Figure 2: classifyFields returns a Bot Action</em>
 </p>

-**NOTE** If you do not have "Subscribe to Links" toggled in the top right account menu, you must refresh the browswer to see the added links.
+**NOTE** If you do not have "Subscribe to Links" toggled in the top right account menu, you must refresh the browser to see the added links.

 Next, lets see what the field classifications actually are by dragging the "fieldClassification" function onto the workspace.
 Again in the run panel, copy the kind id for "operatorcsv" into the id field and click run.
 The field classifications will appear in the bottom panel as shown below.